Skip to main content

 All parties agreed that an FAA-approved UAS test site in Colorado would leverage the many capabilities and assets of the state into a major economic development opportunity.

 On February 14, 2013, the FAA released a Screening Information Request (SIR) or Request for Proposal (RFP) for Unmanned Aircraft Systems Test Site Selection.
 UAS Colorado responded by developing and submitting a seven-volume proposal by May 6, 2013.
-The UAS Colorado proposal was supported by 100+ businesses, 8 universities/colleges, 14 airports and flight areas, 7 regional economic development agencies, County Representatives from 8 County Commissions, and many County Sheriffs and Firefighting Departments
+The UAS Colorado proposal was supported by 100+ businesses, 8 universities/colleges, 14 airports and flight areas, 7 regional economic development agencies, County Representatives from 8 County Commissions, and many County Sheriffs and Firefighting Departments.

 The formalization of UAS Colorado as a stand-alone and separate non-profit business league was accomplished with the Colorado Secretary of State in June 2014.